Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

-\Cref{fig:involution-pair} shows the involution in action on the failed casting from \Cref{fig:failed-casting}.
+\Cref{fig:involution-pair} shows the pairing in action on the failed casting from \Cref{fig:failed-casting}.
 Segment swap at the spurious crossing exchanges the suffixes of particles~$1$ and~$2$, producing a paired failed casting with reversed permutation sign but identical weight.
-The crossing persists after the swap and remains spurious, confirming $\iota^2 = \id$.
+The crossing persists after the swap and remains spurious.
+One point requires care: the swap could conceivably create a new crossing at some \emph{earlier} vertex, derailing the second run before it returns to this one.
+It cannot: the swap alters only the two suffixes after the crossing vertex, and every vertex of a swapped suffix follows the crossing vertex in the time order, so nothing changes at or before it.
+The second run therefore halts at the same crossing, and a second swap restores the original casting: the two failed castings form a mutually canceling pair.
+The proof of \Cref{thm:involution} makes this argument precise.